yekyam/AsmInterpreter/README.md

 # AsmInterpreter
 A simple assembly interpreter to help people with understanding the language without the hassle of setup.
 This is NOT a fully fledged CPU emulator!
 This is a learning tool for people to use.
 The purpose of this tool is to get more comfortable with assembly syntax, and see the immediate results of operations.
+All the registers are 8 bits long, which is a good length to see how the bits change without being too limiting.

+**Registers:** *AL, BL, CL* \

 Any time an arg is (NULL), the arg is still necessary, just pass in any value
 Commands: